domainsofapp/domainsofapp.github.io/_posts/2018-07-03-travel-log.md

 ## First Summit Hearing, 2010-12-20

-Arguably the two best parts of traveling are the rush and need to actively decide to leave truly unnecessary items behind.
+Arguably the two best parts of traveling are the adrenaline rush and need to actively decide to leave truly unnecessary items behind.

 ## Little Green Notebook